dvmason/Pharo-Functional/README.md

         :> max
 ```

+### Point-free programming is interesting
+It's somewhat common in the functional and array-processing world.
+Several of the extensions here support it.
+Here is a link to an old article about it: http://smalltalkthoughts.blogspot.com/2011/08/point-free-programming-in-smalltalk.html
 ### Expressions as unary or binary messages
 A proposed extension adds a syntax to support composing blocks or symbols with combinators.
 This can be very convenient when used with the parrot operator, as well as `curry:` and some other messages from the Pharo-Functional part of this repository.
 This reduces the amount of visual noise from `value:` and `value:value:` messages.
 Anywhere a unary messsage can go, you can instead put an expression in parentheses or put a block.
 Anywhere a binary message can go, you can do the same, but follow the close-parenthesis with a colon (`:`).
 This is extremely useful with the combinators described later.